meanie/angular-seed/README.md

 npm start
 ```

-This will build the app, launch lite-server and watch for file changes and rebuild as needed.
+This will build the app, launch browser sync and watch for file changes and rebuild as needed.
 Look in the `package.json` for other scripts available to you.

 ## Folder structure